Digital-Media/onlineshop/README.md

 ``htdocs/css`` | A set of predefined styles to be used with *NormForm*.
 Include ``main.css`` to use it.
 ``htdocs/templates`` | HTML templates for the Smarty template engine used in ``/src/*.php``.
 ``htdocs/templates_c`` | Output folder for Smarty's compiled templates.
 ``src`` | Classes implemented for *OnlineShop*.
 Including a dbdemo for [NormForm](https://github.com/Digital-Media/normform) and DBAccess.
-The Trait Utilities provides static helper method to be used in any context.
+The Trait Utilities provides static helper methods to be used in any context.
 ``src/exercises`` | Classes to be implemented for *OnlineShop* exercises.
 ``vendor`` | Third party libraries installed with composer: [TNormform](https://github.com/Digital-Media/normform), [Smarty Templates](http://www.smarty.net/), Javascript Libraries ...